 Packing light means you can get away with taking only carryon luggage, reducing baggage fees and minimising the amount you need to carry.
 No one wants a sore back on holiday!

-So how can you be a savvy packer and pack light?
-Let’s start by looking at the basics.
+So how can you be a savvy packer and reduce your luggage?

 The trick to packing lightly for women is to start packing early and create a packing list.
 Scrutinise your list carefully before placing any items in the suitcase and determine whether or not you truly need it while you’re away.
 If you’re unsure, leave it behind.